fdifonzo/shooting-roots-python-code/README.md

 Within this folder you find Python scripts developed in a Python 3.7 environment.

 ***
-TO RUN an examples, go to the folder Examples and run the a .py script therein.
+TO RUN an examples, go to the folder Examples and run a .py script therein.
 If you want to create your own example, please follow the same structure.
 ***